CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Cross-compile for Windows

-I added to the image `rust_dev_cargo_img` the target and needed utilities for cross-compiling to Windows.
+I added to the image `rust_dev_cross_img` the target and needed utilities for cross-compiling to Windows.
 It is nice for some programs to compile the executables both for Linux and Windows.
 This is now simple to cross-compile with this command: